- Modified rice bran

 MGN-3 is a complex sugar derived from rice bran treated with extracts from three mushrooms: Shiitake, Coriolus versicolor, and Suehirotake.
-The manufacturer claims that it stimulates several aspects of the immune system, causing an overall immune stimulation.
-Laboratory studies show that MGN-3 can cause cell death in some cancer cells and increase their susceptibility to chemotherapy drugs.
+The manufacturer claims that it stimulates several aspects of the immune system, causing overall immune stimulation.
+Lab studies suggest that MGN-3 can cause cell death in some cancer cells and increase their susceptibility to chemotherapy drugs.

-To treat cancer
+- To treat cancer

-To prevent and treat chemotherapy side effects
+- To prevent and treat chemotherapy side effects

-To stimulate the immune system
+- To stimulate the immune system

-To treat chronic fatigue syndrome
+- To treat chronic fatigue syndrome

 A clinical study did not find MGN-3 effective in treating chronic fatigue syndrome.

 MGN-3 is a proprietary product derived from rice bran treated with extracts from three mushrooms: shiitake (Lentinus edodes), kawaratake (Coriolus versicolor), and suehirotake (Schizophyllum commune).
-Promoters of MGN-3 claim that it improves immune function against cancer and AIDS.
+Promoters of MGN-3 claim that it improves immune functioning against cancer and AIDS.

-Chemotherapy side effects
+- Chemotherapy side effects